LME Tin ·as of August 21, 2026

-LME Tin on-warrant stock is 8.3K mt as of July 6, 2026, down 7.7% in the past 30 days.
+LME Tin warehouse stock is 5.4K mt as of August 21, 2026, down 24.0% in the past 30 days.
+It is currently draining faster than usual.

 Measured in metric tons (mt).
-At the 63rd percentile of LME Tin's 19-year recorded history, today's on-warrant stock is about mid-range for its history, an ordinary warehouse level.
+At the 46th percentile of LME Tin's 19-year recorded history, today's warehouse stock is about mid-range for its history, an ordinary warehouse level.
+Over the past ~8 weeks it has drained down faster than usual, among the quickest 4% of stretches like it on record.

 24h Change